sweetalert2/sweetalert2/README.md

 4. Start gulp watcher `gulp watch` to automatically serve, build, and minify the SCSS and JS-files.

-5. Check that your code is compliant with code linters: `gulp lint`.

-6. Ensure that you didn't break any of tests:
+5. Ensure that you didn't break any of tests:

   - in browser: http://localhost:8080/test/qunit/
   - via CLI: `npm test`

-7. Make sure that `dist/*` files aren't committed and create a pull request.
+6. Make sure that `dist/*` files aren't committed and create a pull request.

 Related projects